gyurisc/til/Swift/Get_Location_With_CLLocationManager.md

     }
 ```

-The add the following delegate method to your view controller
+Then add the following delegate method to your view controller

  ```swift
     func locationManager(manager: CLLocationManager, didUpdateLocations locations: [CLLocation]) {